It’s time to face the facts, if you haven’t already, in business and life your reputation matters.

 The Brain and Trust

-On the outside trust is pretty straight forward revolving around the customers expectations in your business to be honest and reliable.
-In other words they don’t want to be taken advantage of and want you to keep your promise.
+On the outside trust is pretty straight forward in business.
+It revolves around the fact that customers expect your business to be honest and reliable.
+They don’t want to be taken advantage of and they want you to keep the promise you made to them.

-Digging a little deeper Neuroscientists have researched the role of trust from the point-of-view of the brain function and how it influences behaviour.
-The results of the studies have found that trust can be turned on in the brain like a light-switch.
+Neuroscientists who have researched the role of trust from the point-of-view of the brain function and how it influences behaviour found that trust can be turned on in the brain like a light-switch.

-Through the use of Functional MRIs and blood samples, the study found that the neurochemical oxytocin is synthesized in the brain when trust is prevalent.
-Oxytocin signals the other party is “safe” and even motivates reciprocation.
-It make (motivates) the buyer to treat you (and your business) like family.
+Through the use of Functional MRIs and blood samples, they found that the neurochemical oxytocin is synthesized in the brain when trust is prevalent.
+The Oxytocin signals that the person you’re dealing with is “safe” and can even motivate reciprocation when given the opportunity.
+It even inspires the buyer to treat you (and your business) like family.

 Oxytocin is commonly known as the “happy” chemical that enhances empathy and connects us to others.